 FAQs

-As a client, it’s important for you to have your questions about neuropsychological evaluation, academic support and accommodation answered in a clear, understandable way.
+As a client, it’s important for you to have your questions about psychological services and neuropsychological evaluations, answered in a clear, understandable way.
 You can find answers to frequently asked questions (FAQs) here, to prepare you for your initial consultation, as well as your evaluation and potential treatment options.

-If you, as a young adult, or your child seem to be struggling with aspects of learning, memory, attention, executive functioning, mood, or behavior, an evaluation may be necessary.
+If you, as an adult, or your child seem to be struggling with aspects of attention, learning, memory, executive functioning, mood, or behavior, an evaluation may be necessary.
 Testing can help better understand if these areas are below what is expected for age and what other factors may be influencing these difficulties.
 For giftedness, the question may be is your child being challenged enough.

 Testing is typically done in a single day ranging from 2-6 hours with breaks, depending on the type of evaluation.
 However, testing can be broken up into two days if needed.
 About 1-2 weeks after testing, we will schedule a feedback session in which we discuss results of the evaluation and next steps.
 A readable and comprehensive report will be finalized within two weeks of the final feedback.
 You can share this with whomever you would like.

 Learning or special education assessments typically measure intelligence or IQ and academic achievement.
-At times, school-based evaluation also involve other tests or questionnaires to understand a child’s cognitive abilities, mood, or behavior.
-Neuropsychology evaluations assess these areas, but take a broader approach to understanding thinking skills.
-See ‘what skills are tested in a neuropsychology evaluation’ here
+At times, school-based evaluations also involve other tests or questionnaires to understand a child’s cognitive abilities, mood, or behavior.
+Neuropsychology evaluations assess these areas but take a broader approach to understanding thinking skills.

-At this time, I am not in-network within any insurance company.
+We are not in-network within any insurance company.
 However, CNS is an insurance-friendly practice.
-I will provide all necessary paperwork including details about services provided, dates of service, diagnostic codes, time spent, and procedure codes.
+We will provide all necessary paperwork including details about services provided, dates of service, diagnostic codes, time spent, and procedure codes.
 Some patients choose to file a claim with their insurance company and be reimbursed for some or all of the cost of the evaluation.
-I am happy to help you know what to ask your insurance company about out-of-network benefits
+We are happy to help you know what to ask your insurance company about out-of-network benefits

 Payment is expected at the time of the scheduled appointment.
-Ask your insurance about:
+You may want to ask your insurance about the following:

 • “Out-of-Network Coverage” for a neuropsychological evaluation.